BryantCabrera/education-program-app/README.md

 </details>

-## OPTIONAL: Running Your Docker Image Locally
+## OPTIONAL: Running Your Docker Image Locally (Docker not used for this project)

 1. `$docker run -p 8080:8080 <registry>/<repo_name>:<tag>`.
 1. `$docker ps` shows what's running